AlexanderEggers/repolizer/README.md

 Compatibility
 -------------

  * The library requires at minimum Java 7.
+Some Repolizer adapter require a minimum Android SDK level of 16.

 Author
 ------